Chutlhu/PhD_Defense_slides/plan.md

   - geometrical annotation of src, mic, room
   - different room shapes
   - the signal annotation is partially available (need to be computed a posteriori by the user)
-  - $\Rightarrow$ the contains strong echoes, but no multichannel arrays, nor multiple speaker or various RT60
+  - $\Rightarrow$ the contains strong echoes, but no multichannel arrays, nor multiple speakers or various RT60

 ### Recording & Annotation